kris-hamade/school-closing-backend/API_DOCUMENTATION.md

   - `matchScore`: Fuzzy match score (0-100) indicating confidence in the match, or `null` if no match found
   - `originalStatus`: Original closure status text from the source, or `null` if no match found
   - `lastChecked`: ISO 8601 timestamp of when this school's status was last checked
+  - `firstSeen`: ISO 8601 timestamp of when this school was first detected in the system
+  - `lastStatusChange`: ISO 8601 timestamp of when this school's status last changed (open ↔ closed), or `null` if status has never changed
 - `metadata`: Overall data metadata
   - `lastUpdated`: ISO 8601 timestamp of the last successful data fetch
   - `dataSource`: URL of the data source
   - `totalSchools`: Total number of schools in the dataset
   - `closedSchools`: Number of schools currently closed
   - `fetchError`: Error message if last fetch failed, or `null` if successful
+  - `pullHistory`: Array of pull history entries (last 100 entries kept in memory)
+    - `timestamp`: ISO 8601 timestamp of when the pull occurred
+    - `success`: Boolean indicating if the pull was successful
+    - `error`: Error message if pull failed, or `null` if successful
+    - `totalSchools`: Total number of schools at the time of this pull
+    - `closedSchools`: Number of closed schools at the time of this pull
 - `isdStatus`: ISD-level closure statistics
   - `allClosed`: Boolean indicating if all schools in the ISD are closed
   - `closedCount`: Number of closed schools in the ISD